Chinese, US envoys to hold first high-level dialogue on artificial intelligence - ExBulletin

 The meeting highlights the broader race by governments around the world to figure out how to harness artificial intelligence even as the technology advances rapidly and is poised to transform many aspects of daily life, education and workplace to copyright and piracy.

-Government leaders from several countries are expected to meet in Seoul next week for the second edition of talks on the safety of cutting-edge AI models, after a first round last year at a former wartime decryption base in Britain.
+Government leaders from a number of countries are expected to meet in Seoul next week for the second edition of talks on the security of cutting-edge AI models, following a first round last year at a former decryption base of war in Great Britain.

 Josh Boak in Washington, Emily Wang in Beijing and Kelvin Chan in London contributed to this report.